earthrise-media/mining-detector/README.md

 [Ghana mine map](https://earthrise-media.github.io/mining-detector/ghana-ashanti-2018-2020-v2.8.html) and [output dataset](data/outputs/44px_v2.8/mining_ghana_ashanti_v44px_v2.8_2017-2020.geojson).
 This was a test of the model's ability to generalize to tropical geographies outside of the Amazon basin, using the [44px v2.8 model](https://github.com/earthrise-media/mining-detector/blob/main/models/44px_v2.8_2021-11-11.h5).

 ### Running the Code
 This repo contains all code needed to generate data, train models, and deploy a model to predict presence of mining in a region of interest.
-While we welcome external development and use of the code, subject to terms of our open [MIT license](https://github.com/earthrise-media/mining-detector/blob/eboyda-patch-1/LICENSE), creating datasets and deploying the model currently requires access to the [Descartes Labs](https://descarteslabs.com/) platform.
+While we welcome external development and use of the code, subject to terms of an open [MIT license](https://github.com/earthrise-media/mining-detector/blob/eboyda-patch-1/LICENSE), creating datasets and deploying the model currently requires access to the [Descartes Labs](https://descarteslabs.com/) platform.

 #### Setup